LLMGA: Multimodal Large Language Model based Generation Assistant: Data

 \section{Data}

 For the first stage of training, we constructed a training dataset that requires detailed descriptions of images to assist the LLM in better understanding the compositional details of images and supporting image generation and editing.
-Specifically, we utilized the MSCOCO~\cite{mscoco} and LAION-Aesthetics~\cite{laion5b} datasets, encompassing rich real-world scenarios and aesthetically pleasing images, respectively.
-Then, we employed LLaVA to generate detailed and visually compelling descriptions for these datasets.
-The prompt format for LLaVA to generate a detailed description is as follows: \textit{"The caption of this image is 'ORIGINAL CAPTION'.
-INSTRUCTIONS."}, where \textit{'ORIGINAL CAPTION'} is a concise caption provided by the dataset, and \textit{'INSTRUCTIONS'} represents the generation instructions randomly selected from Tab.~\ref{tab:concise_describe_instructions}.
-An example is shown in Fig.~\ref{fig:data2}.
+Specifically, we utilized the MSCOCO~\cite{mscoco} datasets, encompassing rich real-world scenarios.
+Then, we employed GPT4-V to generate detailed and visually compelling descriptions for these datasets.
+The prompt format for GPT4-V to generate a detailed description is as follows: \textit{"The original caption of this image is 'ORIGINAL CAPTION'.
+Describe this image."}, where \textit{'ORIGINAL CAPTION'} is a short caption provided by the dataset.
+An example is shown in Fig.~\ref{fig:data}.